-- Anth 102.
-Introduction to Human Evolution - Anth 103.
-Introduction to Archaeology

-And one of the following Essentials courses:

-- Anth 201.
-Essentials of Cultural Anthropology - Anth 240.
-Essentials of Archaeology - Anth 260.
-Essentials of Biological Anthropology

-Three electives courses from this list (only one of these may be Anth 201, 240, 260):

-- Anth 201.
-Essentials of Cultural Anthropology

-- Anth 240.
-Essentials of Archaeology

-- Anth 241.
-The Aztecs, Maya, and Olmecs

-- Anth 243.
-Archaeology of North America

-- Anth 245.
-Archaeology of South America

-- Anth 246, 246W.
-Archaeology of the Near East

-- Anth 248.
-World of the Vikings

-- Anth 256.
-Archaeology of Food

-- Anth 260.
-Essentials of Biological Anthropology

-- Anth 262.
-Introduction to Primates

-- Anth 264.
-Faunal Analysis

-- Anth 271.
-Human Biology

-- Anth 302.
-Ecology and Culture

-- Anth 340.
-Archaeological Method and Theory

-- Anth 342.
-Origins of Complex Society

-- Anth 361, 361W.
-Human Variation

-- Anth 362.
-Human Paleontology

-- Anth 363.
-Interpreting the Human Skeleton

-- Anth 368.
-Evolution and Human Behavior

-- Anth 369.
-Primate Behavior and Ecology

-- Anth 375.
-The Human-Primate Interface
+Anth 102.
+Introduction to Human Evolution Anth 103.
+Introduction to Archaeology And one of the following Essentials courses: Anth 201.
+Essentials of Cultural Anthropology Anth 240.
+Essentials of Archaeology Anth 260.
+Essentials of Biological Anthropology Three electives courses from this list (only one of these may be Anth 201, 240, 260): Anth 201.
+Essentials of Cultural Anthropology Anth 240.
+Essentials of Archaeology Anth 241.
+The Aztecs, Maya, and Olmecs Anth 243.
+Archaeology of North America Anth 245.
+Archaeology of South America Anth 246, 246W.
+Archaeology of the Near East Anth 248.
+World of the Vikings Anth 256.
+Archaeology of Food Anth 260.
+Essentials of Biological Anthropology Anth 262.
+Introduction to Primates Anth 264.
+Faunal Analysis Anth 271.
+Human Biology Anth 302.
+Ecology and Culture Anth 340.
+Archaeological Method and Theory Anth 342.
+Origins of Complex Society Anth 361, 361W.
+Human Variation Anth 362.
+Human Paleontology Anth 363.
+Interpreting the Human Skeleton Anth 368.
+Evolution and Human Behavior Anth 369.
+Primate Behavior and Ecology Anth 375.
+The Human-Primate Interface Rationale:

 We are adding three courses that all fulfill the objectives of this Minor.
 The former was accidentally omitted from our original Minor proposal, and the latter two were not originally on our list of electives because they had not yet been approved as new courses.
 Additionally, all Anthropology "Topics" courses have been removed from the list of electives as we will instead approve them for inclusion in the Minor on a case by case basis if they are relevant.

-Changes to the Requirements for the Minor in Power and Inequality

-If the Minor in Power and Inequality is combined with a Major in Anthropology, only four of the six courses (12 of the 18 credits) can count towards both the Major and the Minor; two courses (6 credits) must be unique to each.
-Anthropology rotating topics courses (e.g., Anth 219, 239, 239W, 249, 279, 289, 290W, 330, 350, 370, 380) may be approved as electives for the Minor on a case by case basis, via approval of the department chair.

-2. Changes and clarifications to list of elective courses for the Minor:
+Anthropology Department Changes to a Minor Changes to the Requirements for the Minor in Power and Inequality 1.
+Addition to description of requirements for the Minor: If the Minor in Power and Inequality is combined with a Major in Anthropology, only four of the six courses (12 of the 18 credits) can count towards both the Major and the Minor; two courses (6 credits) must be unique to each.
+Anthropology rotating topics courses (e.g., Anth 219, 239, 239W, 249, 279, 289, 290, 290W, 330, 350, 370, 380) may be approved as electives for the Minor on a case by case basis, via approval of the department chair.
+2. Changes and clarifications to list of elective courses for the Minor: FROM:

-ANTH 101 Introduction to Cultural Anthropology ANTH 104 Language, Culture and Society
+ANTH 101 Introduction to Cultural Anthropology ANTH 104 Language, Culture and Society And either:

-And either: